GallowayLabMIT/protocols/docs/general/incubator_decon.rst

 **Day 1**

-1. Turn off the incubator.
+1. Turn off the incubator (switch located below the door on the left) and turn off CO2 flow (silver levers on the wall).
-2. Remove and empty the plastic water tray.
+2. Remove and empty the metal water tray.
 This tray may be autoclaved.
 3. If any water remains in the bottom of the incubator, use the water pump hanging on the side of the incubator to empty.

    To operate the water pump: